Spicy Curry Pork Udon Stir-Fry

 Preparing the Pork

-In a bowl, toss 2 boneless pork loin chops (thinly sliced) with ½ tablespoon coarse kosher salt, 1 teaspoon hot Madras curry powder, and 1 teaspoon garam masala until evenly coated.
+In a bowl, toss the thinly sliced pork with ½ tablespoon coarse kosher salt, 1 teaspoon hot Madras curry powder, and 1 teaspoon garam masala until evenly coated.

 Cooking the Pork